filethis/ft-test-account-manager/README.md

 ### \<ft-test-account-manager\>

 An element that allows partner admins to create user accounts for testing.

-Also allows the creation of user access tickets for the account.
+It provides an easy way to create and delete user test accounts, and to create and delete access tokens for the accounts.
+It saves settings and the current account and token in browser local storage for convenience.
+Stored secrets can be cleared from storage at will.

+It is used by the [ft-connect-demo](https://github.com/filethis/ft-connect-demo) application.